 - Begin by removing the rockers or feet of your chair.
 (One awesome part of my particular chair and most chairs like it is the rockers easily screw off.
 Which means that in the future if I no longer need or want a huge rocker, I can simply remove the rockers and attach some cute little feet and have a sweet armchair).

 - Carefully remove the first piece of fabric.
 For an armchair like mine, this will be a thin layer of fabric on the bottom of the chair.
 The next layer was the panel of fabric on the chair back, which was easily pried off with a flathead screwdriver.
 Most of the fabric will be attached by staples or tack strips.
-To remove them use your screwdriver and needle-nose pliers.
+To remove them you can use a flat head screwdriver and needle-nose pliers or I have heard that these staple removers make the job much faster.

 - Remove the rest of the chair fabric layer by layer.
 As you slowly take the chair apart, it will become more apparent which layer you need to remove next.